 - help students study for exams

-The table below lists the type of tutoring services available for specific courses.
-Please see the FAQ section below the table for more detailed explanation of these services.
+View the tutoring resources handout for a list of the type of tutoring services available for specific courses.
+Please see the FAQ section (below) for a more detailed explanation of these services.

 Frequently Asked Questions

 How do I find out which courses have a tutor available?